Wade Guyton: Artistic practice

 In November 2016, Guyton exhibits a new series of New York Times Paintings that show headlines about violence around the world and news leading up to the 2016 US Presidential Election.
 The exhibition opens the day after Hillary Clinton loses the election to Donald Trump.

-Jason Farago in the New York Times writes “Mr. Guyton’s paintings … do not depict pages of a newspaper at all — they depict the website of a media company that publishes news in many formats.
+Jason Farago in the New York Times writes "Mr. Guyton's paintings … do not depict pages of a newspaper at all — they depict the website of a media company that publishes news in many formats.
 That is a significant difference.
-As he told The Times in 2012, “I chose the computer because it was right here” — and while making screenshots of the website permits this least emotional of painters a rare dose of topicality, Mr. Guyton also treats nytimes.com as a kind of default.”
+As he told The Times in 2012, "I chose the computer because it was right here" — and while making screenshots of the website permits this least emotional of painters a rare dose of topicality, Mr. Guyton also treats nytimes.com as a kind of default."

-The Serpentine Gallery in London described Guyton’s work as underscoring, “The studio’s potential, not just as a locus for discussion and production, but as a material in and of itself.”
+The Serpentine Gallery in London described Guyton's work as underscoring, "The studio's potential, not just as a locus for discussion and production, but as a material in and of itself."
 His exhibition Das New Yorker Atelier in 2017 was a collaboration with Museum Brandhorst in Munich, Germany.
-Guyton exhibited paintings that depicted artworks in process in his studio in the Lower East Side of Manhattan.
+Guyton exhibited paintings that depicted artworks in process in his studio on the Lower East Side of Manhattan.
 Three studio assistants are also depicted in a moment of conversation in the kitchen of his studio.
 The title of the exhibition makes a reference to a painting by Swiss artist Hans Jakob Oeri entitled Das Pariser Atelier.

-In 2018, the artist makes another work that shows studio assistants from behind scrutinizing a work on the wall.
-The exhibition Patagonia presumably took its title from the graphics printed on the t shirt of one of the figures in the painting.
+In 2018, Guyton made another work that shows studio assistants from behind scrutinizing a work on the wall.
+The exhibition Patagonia presumably took its title from the graphics printed on the T-shirt of one of the figures in the painting.